Clm-Roig/larsen-toulousaine/README.md

 ### Prisma

-You need to update the database every time your Prisma schema file is changing by running the following command:
+You need to update the database every time your Prisma schema file is changing by running the following commands:

 `npx prisma generate`

+`npx prisma db push`

+:warning: These commands wil update the production database: be careful!

 ### Tools